-- Kakalis C. In the Shadow of the Mountain: Tracing the Hesychast Inhabitation of the Mountain of Athos.
+- Kakalis C. In the Shadow of the Mountain: Tracing the Hesychast Inhabitation of the Mount Athos.
 In: Kakalis C, Goetsch E, ed.
 Mountains, Movements, Mobilities.
-Palgrave Macmillan, 2017.
-In Press.
+London: Palgrave Macmillan, 2017, pp.37-57.

 - Armstrong R, Ferracina S, Kakalis C, Hughes R. Notating not knowing: The oceanic challenge to format and medium.
 Edinburgh Architectural Research 2017, 35.
 In Press.

 - Kakalis C. Silence and Communal Ritual in an Athonian Coenobitic Monastery.
 In: Alberto Pérez Gómez and Stephen Parcell, ed.
 Chora 7: Intervals in the Philosophy of Architecture.
-Montreal: McGill – Queen’s University Press, 2016, pp.163-188.
+Montreal, Canada: McGill – Queen’s University Press, 2016, pp.163-188.

 - Kakalis C. Silence, Stillness and the International Competition for the Arvo Pärt Centre.
 Architecture and Culture 2016, 4(2), 293-314.